 In New York, our matrimonial case files in the courthouse are sealed for 100 years after the judgment of divorce is signed; nobody other than the clients or their counsel can go into the clerk’s office and ask to see the file.
 We try to make sure that nobody leaks the papers to the press, and we ask clients to be very careful not to talk about any of their relationships or the divorce itself on their social media pages.
 Anything they say on social media will be turned around on them because the press is looking for negative things to say about high-profile people, since that’s what sells newspapers.

-Early on in a case, we will often ask for a confidentiality agreement to try to ensure nothing gets out about the case so the clients can deal with one another on a level playing field without trying to use the leverage of negative publicity to extract an unfair settlement.
+Early on in a high-stakes divorce case, we will often ask for a confidentiality agreement to try to ensure nothing gets out about the case so the clients can deal with one another on a level playing field without trying to use the leverage of negative publicity to extract an unfair settlement.

 Can you tell us about an “outside of the box” option you’ve suggested to settle a high-conflict case?